 The current market price of Gaylord common stock may not be indicative of how the market will value Granite common stock following the completion of the REIT conversion because of the effect of the distribution of cash and shares of Granite common stock in connection with the special E&P distribution, the change in our organization from a taxable C corporation to a REIT and the change in our distribution policy.
 Gaylord's common stock price does not necessarily take into account these effects, and the market price after the completion of the REIT conversion and the special E&P distribution could be lower than the current price.
 Furthermore, one of the factors that may influence the market price of Granite common stock will be the yield from distributions on Granite common stock compared to yields on other financial instruments.
-If, for example, an increase in market interest rates results in higher yields on other financial instruments, the market price of our common stock currently is) and will be potentially affected by the economic and market perception of REIT securities.
+If, for example, an increase in market interest rates results in higher yields on other financial instruments, the market price of our common stock could be adversely affected.
+The market price of Granite common stock will also be affected by general market conditions (as the price of Gaylord common stock currently is) and will be potentially affected by the economic and market perception of REIT securities.